Murali Venkatesh, Program Director, 210 Hinds Hall, 315-443-2911, email@example.com

 The MS in Enterprise Data Systems (EDS) from the iSchool is designed for students who want to prepare professionally to manage, design, support and optimize the infrastructure that supports the digital enterprise.
 EDS teaches both conventional and future network infrastructures, along with the devices, services, protocols, standards, and applications that are transforming the enterprise.

-The Gartner Organization predicts that by 2018, growth and use of mobile, social media, sensors, and big data will have resulted in an Internet of Things (IoT) that connects billions of devices through networks throughout the world.
+The growth and use of mobile, social media, sensors, and big data has resulted in an Internet of Things (IoT) that connects billions of devices through networks throughout the world.
 This level of connectivity has created a demand for skilled professionals who understand cloud computing and have the ability to design, configure, and manage modern digital enterprise cloud environments.

 Enterprise Data Systems at the iSchool is a unique program that provides a wide variety of opportunities in IT and data-centric organizations in sectors, such as finance, consulting, health, and more.